Ranking in Google’s results is easier said than done.

 Making your website mobile can be easy.
 Simply select a WordPress theme that fits your needs and is device-flexible.

-And voila, that change will automatically help your rankings.
+That change will automatically help your rankings.

 Does this situation sound familiar?